Scraping Websites for Data

 In the Postman application, they don't include jQuery, but they do have Cheerio JS that you can add to your Test script, use similarly to jQuery to quickly target and traverse over the HTML Elements you're looking for.

 When trying this for yourself, if the targeted pages have different markup nuances, you might need to make adjustments to the Test script that pulls the data from the page.
 Then make futhur Requests so that you can loop and crawl through the whole website.
 Since the Postman Environment Variables are global within your collection of requests, you can keep adding to your dataset with each new request from the Collection Runner.
 Of course this is not an ideal way to scrape data, since there are many panels to contend with and code isn't versioned and saved somewhere like Git.
-Ideally, it'd be better to run a utility script without having to interact with a GUI but this was a good way to learn the different steps involved.
+Ideally, it'd be better to run a utility script without having to interact with a GUI but this was a good way to learn the different steps involved using Postman.